KlausSchaefers/figma-low-code/README.md

 ![Vue-Low-Code architecture](assets/LowCodeModes.png "Vue-Low-Code support to modes of operations")

-The full mode will in general result to a faster development experience, however the developers have less control over the front end.
-The 'Design System' mode speeds up development and helps to implement design systems.
-Please note, that both approaches will maintain the design as the single source of truth.
+The full mode will result in a faster development experience, however developers have less control over the front end.
+The 'Design System' gives more control for the developers, while still easing the transintion from design to code.
+Please note, that both approaches will maintain the design as the **single source of truth**.
 Design channges will be instantly visible in the application.

 ## Plugin: